3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Microsoft Kinect

 The Microsoft Kinect is a rectangular sensor that can provide both depth and color data.
-Much like the Intel® RealSense 3D camera, its SDK also includes prebuilt computer vision algorithms in addition to the standard camera interface functionality.
+Much like the Intel® RealSense™ 3D camera, its SDK also includes prebuilt computer vision algorithms in addition to the standard camera interface functionality.
 It also shares the disadvantage of needing to be tethered via USB to the main computing device.
 The current